 Fresh beef roasts and steaks can be frozen for up to one year if wrapped well to retard freezer burn; pork and lamb up to six months.

 You can freeze bacon, hot dogs, cooked ham, luncheon means and sausage for up to 2 months before these items begin to lose quality and taste.

-Whole turkey, chicken, duck, and goose can be frozen for up to one year.
+Whole turkey, chicken, duck, and goose can be frozen for up to one year, provided their original packaging is intact.
 Poultry pieces, however, should be used within 9 months.